Columbia (carousel)

-Columbia Carousel or Carousel Columbia are a pair of double-decker carousels at Six Flags Great America in Gurnee, Illinois and California's Great America in Santa Clara, California.
-Both parks were originally built by the Marriott hotel chain as sister properties but they were later sold off and are presently owned by Six Flags and Cedar Fair, respectively.
-To this date, Carousel Columbia (the California counterpart) is the world's tallest carousel.
+Carousel Columbia and Columbia Carousel are a pair of double-decker carousels at California's Great America in Santa Clara, California, and Six Flags Great America in Gurnee, Illinois, respectively.
+The California carousel is the tallest carousel in the world at 101 ft tall, while the Illinois carousel is 100 ft tall.

+Originally opening as the Columbia in 1976, the double-decker carousels were built as original rides under the Marriott Corporation, as both parks used to have near identical layouts.
+Both parks are now owned by the Six Flags Entertainment Corporation following the merger Cedar Fair who was the owner of California's Great America, and Six Flags who was the owner of Six Flags Great America.

 History

-The first Columbia opened in the Santa Clara park in 1976 and the Gurnee Columbia opened later that year.
-The carousel is known as Carousel Columbia at California's Great America and Columbia Carousel at Six Flags Great America.
+Identical double-decker carousels, initially referred to as The Columbia, were constructed as the entrance centerpieces of both Marriott's Great America parks (now known as California's Great America and Six Flags Great America).
+The carousel in Santa Clara opened on March 20, 1976, as the tallest carousel in the world.
+The carousel in Gurnee opened on May 29, 1976, as the second tallest in the world.

 In 1994, Santa Clara's Columbia received some minor renovations for its appearance in the movie Beverly Hills Cop III, filmed at the theme park.

 Design

 The original design of the carousel, then named "The Columbia", was carried out by Randall Duell Associates.
 Additional scrollwork and decorations were designed by Chris Mueller.

 Each of the 103 horses and animals on the carousels is a replica of one of the world's most famous carved carousel animals.
 A large reflecting pond was installed in front of each carousel with historic replicas of American flags flying along the sides of the pond.

 Sixteen original oil paintings by George Gibson are installed on each carousel, depicting scenes from American history.
 Kris Rowberry publicized the fact, originally from the press release, that elements from Carousel Columbia were originally used on the sets of the films Marie Antoinette (1938) and The Swan (1956).

 At 101 ft tall, the Carousel Columbia in Santa Clara is the tallest carousel in the world.
 The sister Columbia Carousel in Gurnee stands just one foot shorter at 100 ft.
 The two sister carousels may be distinguished by the color of the roof – the Carousel Columbia in California is painted gold, while the Columbia Carousel in Illinois is green – and the flooring – the upper-level of Gurnee's carousel has carpet, while Santa Clara's has a wood floor.

 The Columbia is often associated with the Carousel Song, written especially for the Marriott's Great America theme parks by Gene Patrick.
 The Carousel Song plays at the Santa Clara park periodically throughout the day and plays at the Gurnee park when the park closes.